Juraj Jánošík: Biography

-Jánošík was captured in autumn 1712 and detained at the Mansion of Hrachovo, but was released soon afterwards.
-He was captured again in spring of 1713, in the Uhorčík's residence in Klenovec (Klenóc).
+Jánošík was captured in autumn 1712 and detained at the Mansion of Hrachovo (Rimaráhó), but was released soon afterwards.
+He was captured again in spring of 1713, in the Uhorčík's residence in Klenovec.
 Uhorčík lived there under the false name Martin Mravec at that time.
 According to a widespread legend, he was caught in a pub run by Tomáš Uhorčík, after slipping on spilled peas, thrown in his way by a treacherous old lady.
-Jánošík was imprisoned and tried in Liptovský Svätý Mikuláš, (present Liptovský Mikuláš).
+Jánošík was imprisoned and tried in Liptovský Svätý Mikuláš (Liptószentmiklós).

 His trial took place on 16 and 17 March 1713, when he was sentenced to death.
 The date of his execution was not recorded, but it was customary to carry it out as soon as the trial was over.
 The manner of his execution, not in public awareness until the early 19th century, became part of his modern legend.
 A hook was pierced through his left side and he was left dangling on the gallows to die.
-This brutal way of execution was reserved for leaders of robber bands.
+The brutal way of execution was reserved for leaders of robber bands.
 However, sources diverge about how he was executed, and it is also possible that Jánošík was hanged.
 A legend says that he refused the coup de grâce offered in exchange for naming his associates with the words: "If you have baked me so you should also eat me!" and jumped on the hook.